TumbleHood/Kohonen-Self-Organizing-Maps/README.md

 # Kohonen-Self-Organizing-Maps
-Implementation and Experimentation of the Kohonen Self-Organizing Maps Algorithm\
+Implementation and Experimentation of the Kohonen Self-Organizing Maps Algorithm.

 ## In this project:
 * 1 - Base formula and code implementation of the kohonen Self-Organizing Maps Algorithm `(som1_implemetation.ipynb)`.